nkabbara/nkabbara.github.io/hello-worlds/hello-neovim.md

 ### Ex Commands

-The most annoying thing for me at the ex prompt is limited mobility and editing ability.
-It turns out there's some hidden power there:
+I always had a feeling that I am underutilizing command mode and I'm constantly annoyed at the limited mobility and editing ability.
+It turns out there's tons of power there:

 - `C-w` delete word back
 - `C-f` switch to an editable buffer.
 Edit any command in there and hit enter to execute.